Exploration of Quantum Computer Power Side-Channels: Attack Evaluation

-If the attacker has the access to the basis pulse library, they can readily reconstruct the circuit from the gathered per-channel power traces.
-We implement the algorithm to reconstruct the circuit and the results are shown in the RP column of Table~\ref{tab:eval_bench}.
+The most powerful attacker we analyze is one who has access to per-channel power traces.
+We implement an algorithm to reconstruct the circuit and the results are shown in the CR column of Table~\ref{tab:eval_bench}.
 We can successfully reconstruct all circuits in the benchmark given their per-channel power traces.

-The algorithm is shown in Figure~\ref{fig:rp_algo}.
-The algorithm iterates all channels and finds the corresponding pulses.
+The algorithm is illustrated in Figure~\ref{fig:rp_algo}.
+The algorithm iterates over all channels and finds the corresponding pulses.
 The algorithm includes two phases: the {\em search phase} and {\em remove phase}.
 In the search phase, the algorithm locates all gates in the power traces and selects the target gate.
 In the remove phase, the algorithm removes all the target gates from the power traces and generates new power traces without the removed gates for the next iteration.

 While multi-qubit gates may include several pulses on several channels, and some of these pulses may have the same shape as the single-qubit pulses, our implementation first iterates all control channels and find all multi-qubit gates.
 After locating all multi-qubit gates, the algorithm removes them from the per-channel power traces.
 Then a similar process is done for single-qubit gates.
 The algorithm iterates the remaining drive channels and locates specific single qubit gates, and then removes them from the per-channel power traces.
 After iterating all channels and all basis gates, the found gates and their start times are the output of the algorithm.